-You must use this record when transporting ready-to-eat potentially hazardous food that will not be used or eaten within four hours.
+You must use this record when transporting ready-to-eat readily perishable food that will not be used or eaten within four hours.

-Type of food (e.g. sandwiches, quiche, Food immediately before transporting Food after delivery before service Action taken (if food has been held between 5°C and 60°C for Date cooked chicken wings etc) time temp time temp four or more hours)
+Type of food (e.g. sandwiches, quiche, Food imme before tran diately sporting Food after before serv delivery vice Action taken (if food has been held between 5°C and 60°C for Date cooked chicken wings etc) time temp time temp four or more hours)